-Gromov stated a theorem connecting these two definitions, proofs of which can be found in \cite{Bridson} and \cite{BurTab}: \begin{thm}[Gromov's Filling Theorem] If $X$ is a simply connected riemannian manifold or simplicial complex and $H$ is a finitely presented group acting properly discontinuously, cocompactly, and by isometries on $M$, then $\delta_H\sim \delta_M$. \end{thm} Here, $f \sim g$ if $f$ and $g$ grow at the same rate.
+Note that combinatorial fillings can be converted into geometric fillings.
+Gromov stated the following theorem connecting geometric and combinatorial Dehn functions, a proof of which can be found in \cite{Bridson}. \begin{thm}[Gromov's Filling Theorem] If $X$ is a simply connected riemannian manifold or simplicial complex and $G$ is a finitely presented group acting properly discontinuously, cocompactly, and by isometries on $M$, then $\delta_G\sim \delta_M$. \end{thm} Here, $f \sim g$ if $f$ and $g$ grow at the same rate.
 Specifically, if $f,g:\N\to \N$, let $f\lesssim g$ if and only if there is a $c$ such that

-and $f\sim g$ if and only if $f\lesssim g$ and $g\lesssim f$.
-One consequence of Theorem~\ref{thm:GroFill} is that the Dehn functions corresponding to different presentations of a group are equivalent under this relation.